 (Admittedly, healing after divorce is much easier to read about than to do.
 Most people benefit from working with a helping professional – therapist, divorce coach, clergy member – to fully heal.)

 The second step to moving on after divorce is to figure out new ways to connect with your kids.
 This requires that you ask yourself, “How can I be just as involved with them as I was before the divorce?”

 You might make more time to go to their games or recitals.
 You might have lunch with them at school.
 You might teach them about the new hobby you’ve found as part of your healing process.
 You might take them and their best friends out on some adventure.
 The possibilities really are endless (and much easier to see when you’re over your divorce).

 What you choose to do now to connect with your kids will differ from how you connect with them in the future because they’re growing up.
 So, your job as a parent will continue to change and you’ll be challenged to discover new ways to build your relationship with them just like you were before the end of your marriage.

 Your divorce has already forced you to make a bunch of really tough adjustments and the thought of making even more changes is probably a bit discouraging.

 But this is the home stretch of the adjustments you’ll need to make because of divorce and these changes are for your kids.
 Knowing that should be great motivation for you to build a life after divorce that works not only for your kids, but for you too.

 And the best part is that when you’re living a happier life that includes focusing on building your relationships with your children, you’ll realize that your fears of losing your kids once you moved on from your divorce were just a sign that you had an opportunity to become an even better parent than you already are.

-I’m Dr. Karen Finn, a divorce coach and advisor helping people just like you who are struggling with the loss of their marriage.
+I’m Dr. Karen Finn, a divorce and life coach helping people just like you who are struggling with the loss of their marriage.
 You can join my newsletter list for free weekly advice.
 And, if you’re ready, you can take the first step toward working with me as your personal coach by scheduling a private consultation.